-Pilots are encouraged to contact the AFW office if they have a routing change request.
-The airports listed in the itineraries – origin, handoff, or destination – are often flexible.
+Pilots are encouraged to contact the AFW Coordination Team if they have a routing change request.
+The airports listed in the request– origin, handoff, or destination – are often flexible.

 Passengers are sometimes able to accommodate an alternate origin or destination airport.
-A passenger’s ability to accommodate airport changes depends on whether he has access to ground transportation, local traffic and distance, and if his car is parked at a certain airport and he needs to be returned back to that location.
+A passenger’s ability to accommodate airport changes depends on whether they have access to ground transportation, distance, and if their car is parked at a certain airport that they need to return to.
 If a passenger is unable to accommodate a change, AFW can sometimes assist by ordering an Uber or Lyft for the passenger.
 This is done on a case-by-case basis as these funds are limited.

 Changes in handoff airports for 2 or 3 leg relays do not affect the passenger.
 If you would like to request an alternate handoff airport you may do so by contacting the AFW office or discussing the change directly with the linking pilot if he or she is already assigned.
 These changes are most often able to be accommodated.